 What is neurofibromatosis (NF)?

 Neurofibromatosis (NF) is a genetic disorder of the nervous system which causes tumors to form on the nerves anywhere in the body at any time.
 This progressive disorder affects all races, all ethnic groups and both sexes equally.
-NF is one of the most common genetic disorders in the United States (one in every 2,500 to 3,000 births).
-The neurofibromatosis affects more than 100,000 Americans; this makes NF more prevalent than Cystic Fibrosis, hereditary Muscular Dystrophy, Huntington’s Disease and Tay Sachs combined.
+NF is one of the most common genetic disorders in the United States (one in every 2,000 births).
+The neurofibromatosis affects more than 4 million people worldwide.

-NF has three genetically distinct forms: NF-1, NF-2 and Schwannomatosis.
+NF has genetically distinct forms: NF-1 and NF-2 related schwannomatosis.
 They are caused by different genes and chromosomes.
 The effects of NF are unpredictable and have varying manifestations and degrees of severity.
-There is no known cure for any form of NF, although the genes for both NF-1 and NF-2 have been identified.
+There is no known cure for any form of NF, although the genes for both NF-1 and NF-2 related schwanomatosis have been identified.

 IRS registered 501(c)(3) tax exempt organization.